streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
-: The root to use for glop patterns found in this configuration.
+: The root to use for glob patterns found in this configuration.
 Default: The current workspace folder.
 Use `globRoot` to define a different location. `globRoot` can be relative to the location of this configuration file.
 Defining globRoot, does not impact imported configurations.